 Cyber liability insurance offers financial protection to small businesses in case of data breaches and cyberattacks.
 Find out what cyber liability covers, how to obtain this coverage, and the answers to other frequently asked questions.

-Cyber insurance, also known as cyber security insurance, helps small business owners deal with the expensive costs of data breaches and malicious hacking.
+Cyber insurance, also known as cyber security insurance, helps small business owners deal with the expensive costs of data breaches, malicious hacking, and remote work risks, including personal device security.

 It helps you cover the costs of credit monitoring, legal fees, and fines, as well as notifying your customers, which is typically mandated by each state’s data breach notification laws.